zafaraftab1/NeuralTalk/README.md

 ### Advanced

-- `Context turns (0 = full chat memory)`
+- `Context turns`
 - `Stream output`

-## File Attachments

-Use the built-in `+` control in the chat input to attach multiple files.

-Supported text extraction:

-- Text-like files: `.txt`, `.md`, `.py`, `.json`, `.csv`, `.log`, `.yaml`, `.yml`, `.xml`, `.html`, `.js`, `.ts`, `.java`, `.go`, `.rs`, `.sql`
-- PDF files: `.pdf` through `pypdf`

-Behavior:

-- Parsed file contents are appended to the prompt sent to the model
-- Non-text files fall back to metadata-only context
-- Extracted file content is truncated to 10,000 characters
-- If only files are attached, the app sends: `Please analyze the attached files.`

-## Coding Responses

-If the prompt looks like a coding request, the app switches into a stricter code-oriented mode.
-That mode attempts to:

-- request exactly one fenced code block
-- strip surrounding explanation when possible
-- normalize malformed code fences
-- preserve comments only when the prompt asks for comments or explanation

-The code-request detection is keyword-based, so it is heuristic rather than guaranteed.

 ## Notes

-- Model discovery in the sidebar uses `ollama list`
+- Installed model discovery uses `ollama list`
-- If Ollama is unavailable, the app shows a connection error in the chat
+- If Ollama is unavailable, the app returns a connection error in the chat
-- Chat history is kept in Streamlit session state and is not persisted to disk
+- Chat messages are not persisted to disk
+- UI settings are persisted to `.user_settings.json`

 ## Troubleshooting

-If no models appear:
+### No model appears in the selector

 ```bash
 ollama list
 ```

-If Ollama is not responding:
+### Ollama is not responding

 ```bash
 ollama serve
 ```

-If PDF parsing fails, ensure `pypdf` is installed:
+### PDF text extraction is unavailable

 ```bash
 pip install pypdf